ElessarWillomoont/Midicreator/README.md

 feel free to adjust other prameters in shared/configure.py to fit your training device.

-If you want just directly generate melodies, simply plug in the piano, and run the program_generating/generator.py
+If you want just directly generate melodies, simply plug in the piano, and run the program_generating/generator.py If the GUI doesn't work, adjust the following part in configure.py to suit the screen resouloution:

+    # UI window dimensions
+    WIDTH = 2880  # Window width of the monitor
+    HEIGHT = 1680  # Window height of the monitor

+Wish you a plesant journey!